editorconfig/editorconfig-jedit/README.md

         svn co https://jedit.svn.sourceforge.net/svnroot/jedit/build-support/trunk build-support

-4. Edit the `build.properties` file and modify `jedit.install.dir` to the jEdit installation directory in your system.
+4. Copy `build.properties.in` to `build.properties`.
+Edit the
+    `build.properties` file and modify `jedit.install.dir` to the jEdit installation directory in your system.

 5. Switch to EditorConfig jEdit Plugin project root directory and run `ant`.